slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"The greater the outward show, the greater the inward poverty."
 -- J. Krishnamurti [1895]*

+> *"What people are ashamed of usually makes a good story."
+-- F. Scott Fitzgerald [1896]*

 > *"Man is not what he thinks he is, he is what he hides."
 -- Andre Malraux [1901]*